We are pleased to learn of your interest in student employment opportunities at the University of Notre Dame.

 DIRECT DEPOSIT Direct Deposit is the method of payment for all university employees, including students.
 As an hourly employee, you will be paid bi-weekly via direct deposit to your personal bank account.
 Please view the Payroll Calendars for specific pay dates.

 INTERNATIONAL STUDENTS require additional documentation as evidence of work eligibility in the United States.
-Please click here for detailed information regarding work authorization including a list of eligible campus employers.
+Please click here for detailed information regarding work authorization.

 Accepting a position involves commitment to your employer.
 Besides performing your duties to the best of your ability, you are expected to be dependable and considerate.
 Keep in mind that future employers may contact the University for employment-related references after you graduate.